FSD2543 Working Time Bank 2004

 - Ilmonen, Kaj (University of Jyväskylä.
 Department of Social Sciences and Philosophy)

-autonomy at work, job satisfaction, labour relations, overtime, personnel management, trade union membership, working conditions, working time
+arrangement of working time, autonomy at work, job satisfaction, labour relations, overtime, personnel management, trade union membership, working conditions

 The survey covered opinions on working time bank systems in Finnish organisations.
 Other main topics included job and organisation characteristics, working hours, work atmosphere and management.
 A working time bank (flexible working time scheme, working hours bank) allows employees to save working time for their individual needs.
 Hours worked in excess of regular working hours are saved up in the bank, and employees can take free time based on the accumulated hours later.